OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Recommended Tools - macOS Device

-In order to analyse iOS apps, you should use a macOS device and install the following tools we'll be referring throughout the guide:
+In order to analyze iOS apps, you should use a macOS device and install the following tools we'll be referring throughout the guide:

 ##### Burp Suite

-[Burp Suite](https://portswigger.net/burp "Burp Suite") is an interception proxy that can be used to analyse the traffic between the app and the API it's talking to.
+[Burp Suite](https://portswigger.net/burp "Burp Suite") is an interception proxy that can be used to analyze the traffic between the app and the API it's talking to.
 Please refer to the section below "Setting up an Interception Proxy" for detailed instructions on how to set it up in an iOS environment.

 ##### Frida